mongodb/motor/doc/tutorial-asyncio.rst

 Updating Documents
 ------------------

-`AsyncIOMotorCollection.update` changes documents.
+`AsyncIOMotorCollection.replace_one` changes a document.
 It requires two
-parameters: a *query* that specifies which documents to update, and an update document.
+parameters: a *query* that specifies which document to replace, and a replacement document.
 The query follows the same syntax as for :meth:`find` or :meth:`find_one`.
-The update document has two modes: it can replace the whole document, or it can update some fields of a document.
 To replace a document:

 .. doctest:: after-inserting-2000-docs